Coming to France by train

 Access to trains:

-Eurostar check-in is at least 30 minutes prior to departure.
-Beyond that time, passengers are not allowed to board the train.
+Eurostar check-in closes 30 minutes prior to departure.
+Beyond that time, passengers may not be allowed to board the train.